HDCat2/rate-editor/README.md

 TODO:

-figure out how to make a web extension
+<del>figure out how to make a web extension</del>

+figure out a good web extension menu

+figure out a second web extension menu and how to make it display only on beatmap pages

 figure out how to make a web extension modify files

-figure out how to make it only run on osu

 figure out how to make it look good